 1. Colorado is experiencing a population surge

-The increasing population in Colorado has resulted in more vehicles on the road and more accidents.
+The increasing population in Colorado has resulted in more vehicles on the road, more accidents and more expensive auto insurance.
 The Denver Post published a story about the growing population in Colorado and found that the population increased by approximately 80,000 people just last year.
 The US population increased by .6% between 7/01/17 and 7/01/18, whereas Colorado's population increased by 1.4% during that time.
 That is a significant increase in the number of cars on the road, without more roads to disperse the traffic.

 Anyone that has lived in Colorado for at least 5 years would have a difficult time ignoring the rapidly worsening traffic.
 I remember when I first started driving back in 2007, it took me about 15 minutes to get from Westminster to Denver, and vice versa.
 Now when I drive to Westminster to see my family, I have to leave at least 45 minutes before I am supposed to be there, and even that is cutting it close.
 Unfortunately, the length of time it takes to get from point A to point B is not the only thing affected by the increasing population.